 We are proud to feature fundraising campaigns with Givebutter.

 The Serenely Guided Foundation was founded by Sarah Woods in 2023 after her and her son were diagnosed with Hereditary Hemorrhagic Telangiectasia (HHT).
 During that time, Sarah noticed patients and caregivers often feel lost throughout the diagnostic journey in knowing what resources are available and how to access them in an easy way.
-By partnering with some of the world's most cherished brands and providing a direct line to nutrition, wellness, wearable devices, rare disease awareness, patient navigation, and education, Sarah became inspired to create a fresh new way of giving.
+By partnering with some of the world's most cherished brands and providing a direct line to nutrition, wellness, wearable devices, clinical trial access, and rare disease awareness, Sarah became inspired to create a fresh new way of giving.